Hardware-Assisted Parameterized Circuit Execution: Validation, Benchmarking, and Characterization

-In \fig\ref{fig:time}(a) and (b), we plot the profiling results for the software and parameterized RC results with $N=20$ randomization, respectively.
-In \fig\ref{fig:time}(c) and (d), we plot the profiling results for the software and parameterized RC results with $N=1000$ randomization, respectively.
-We observe that parameterized RC provides a $\sim3\times$ and $\sim5\times$ speedup over software RC for $N = 20$ and $N = 1000$ randomizations, respectively.
-For software RC, the main temporal bottleneck is \textbf{compile and assemble} due to the need to compile many different circuits from \texttt{QubiC-IR} to the low-level machine code.
-For parameterized RC, the main temporal bottleneck is \textbf{pre-compile}, stemming from the compilation of circuits into the native gates.
+Figures~\ref{fig:time}(a) and (b) present the profiling results for the parameterized and software RC with $N=20$ randomizations (RC20), respectively, while Figures~\ref{fig:time}(c) and (d) show the results for $N=1000$ randomizations (FRC).
+We observe that parameterized RC provides a significant classical speedup (defined in Eq.~\ref{eq:csu}) over software RC, achieving approximately a $2.81\times$ speedup for RC20 and a $4.32\times$ speedup for FRC.
+This improvement is attributed to the reduced compilation overhead and optimized parameter handling in the PCE design.
+Since in an RC circuits of $n$ randomization, all $n$ circuits are structurally equivalent, the PCE design recreates the entire $n$ circuits by compiling just a single \emph{unique} circuit per depth and width.
+As shown in Table~\ref{tab:summary}, PCE recreates $1540$ and $77,000$ circuits for RC20 and FRC, respectively, by compiling only $77$ \emph{unique} circuits and managing parameters.
+For software RC, the primary bottleneck is the compile and assemble stage, which involves compiling the entire batch of circuits from \texttt{QubiC-IR} to the low-level machine code.
+This process is computationally expensive and time-consuming, especially for increased randomizations.
+In contrast, for parameterized RC, the main bottleneck is the \emph{pre-compile} stage, which stems from the initial compilation of \texttt{True-Q} circuits into \texttt{QubiC} native gates.